Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

 **Key insight:** Three hospitals: Leeds General Infirmary, Sandwell General, and Nuffield Health are flagged Critical, and no two are failing the same way.
 Leeds has the network's longest average wait (107 mins) and highest bed occupancy, a capacity problem.
 Sandwell has the network's highest mortality rate (4.02%) and is the only hospital flagged Critical for staffing stress, with the fewest vacant beds in the network.
-Nuffield Health has no single worst metric — Low staffing stress, mid-range wait time yet lands in the same Critical tier purely because every metric is consistently bad at once.
+Nuffield Health has no single worst metric; Low staffing stress, mid-range wait time yet lands in the same Critical tier purely because every metric is consistently bad at once.
 Emergency admissions carry both the highest volume and the highest mortality rate in the network, and the morning shift on Mondays alone absorbs 44% of weekly demand.